StarRocks/starrocks/docs/reference/System_variable.md

 * version (global)

-  Used for MySQL client compatibility.
-No practical usage.
+  The MySQL server version returned to the client.

 * version_comment (global)

-  Used to display the version of StarRocks.
+  The StarRocks version.
 Cannot be changed.

 * wait_timeout